Virginia Motorcycle Permit Practice Test 2026

 Where to Take the Test

 The motorcycle permit test is taken at any Virginia DMV customer service center or at participating high schools (for students in driver education).
 Walk-ins are generally accepted at testing locations.
-The written test is available in English, Spanish, Arabic, and 21 other languages.
+The written test is available in English, American Sign Language (ASL), Amharic (Ethiopian).

 Gear and Equipment Requirements